Khoatruong1412/House-Price-Prediction/README.md

 - Houses that are in the range between $250,000 to $1,000,000, which are most of our samples, have predicted values that are closer to the actual prices while houses that are above $1,000,000 are usually underestimated.
 - The lower 50% of the datasets have APE (Absolute Percentage Error) around 6.8%.
 The MAPE (Mean absolute percentage error) is almost at 10% throughout the months.

+##Conclusions:
+- Location of houses are important to the point that we need a separate model to predict the price correctly same for the inner part of the house.
+- To check why ANN models performed better, please look for the powerpoints in Time_Series_Analysis/progress_presentation to understand why I pick ANN models for predicting all of these targets.

+##Future Work:
+- Rapid API has created a new command line that you can pull recently Sold homes' last posted prices.
+Need these data to improve the model performance.
+- Incorporate Time Series Analysis to get better housing predictions.

+#How to reproduce results:
+- To get housing data from the beginning, you need to subscribe to Rapid API Zillow.com to get housing data.
+Moreover, redirect your data with different paths as you see fit.
+- Using the 3 files to pull these data and have clean data for analysis: Data pulling from api.ipynb, Cleaning the data from API propertyExtendedSeach.ipynb, Cleaning the houses properties data_part_3.ipynb.
+- EDA can be found in the Data Analysis folder.
+- Supervised Learning and other traditional models' performance can be found in Time_Series_Analysis.
+- File that build the 3 complete ANN models: Combination_DLs_final.ipynb.
+**Disclaimer: Most of the training_data or raw data are not published in the github repository because they are larger than 100MB in total.
+But with the instructions above and comments in the notebook, you will be able to replicate with what I have!**

+#Packages:
+- Pandas, numpy, etc: Essentials packages for data cleaning and analysis
+- Tensorflow and Sklearn: Deep learning (ANN) with tensorflow and traditional models such as Random Forest with Sklearn.